mickeyhunu/team4-mosquitto/README.md

 ## EdgeConfigFile.json configuration

-We have already discuss about MQTT Configuration above.
+We have already discussed about MQTT Configuration above.
-Though, there are some additional configurations that need to be done.
+Though, there are some additional configurations that are needed to be done.
-Below code will show some data you need to configure
+Below code will show some data you need to configure in `C:\Workspace\dev.py`,
-In `C:\Workspace\dev.py`,

 ```JSON
 "EdukitId": "Your_Subscribe_TOPIC",